zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 [Insert picture of a FT of a real function here]

-We can go back to the time domain by using the inverse Fourier transform:
+We can return to the time domain by performing the inverse Fourier transform:

 $$ \tag{3.4}
 \begin{aligned}